wumirose/comp423-course-notes/docs/tutorials/rust-setup.md

 This tutorial is designed to help you:

-- Master Rust in a structured, beginner-friendly way.
+- Learn basic Rust commands in a structured, beginner-friendly way.
-- Create and share valuable teaching resources for yourself or others.
-- Gain hands-on experience with modern development practices like CI/CD and containerized development.
+- Gain hands-on experience with modern development practices like containerized development.

 ---